 This training program is divided into seven learning units called modules.
 Each module, which consists of a theory section, a clinical/laboratory section, and a computer/keyboarding section, stands alone as a unit of study and is not dependent upon previous training.
-If students do not complete any portion of a module, the entire module must be repeated.
 Students may enter the program at the beginning of any module and continue through the sequence until all modules have been completed.
 Upon successful completion of the seven classroom modules and the comprehensive written and laboratory skills exam, students participate in a 160-clock-hour externship.